Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Experiments

-By default, we used $b=0.01\%\cdot n$.
-The experiments ran on an Intel Xeon Gold 648 CPU at 2.5GHz with 32GB RAM.
+\paragraph{Setup.} The experiments ran on an Intel Xeon Gold 648 CPU at 2.5GHz with 256GB RAM.
 All programs were compiled with \texttt{g++} version \texttt{10.2.0} at the \texttt{-Ofast} optimization level.

-Figure~\ref{time:fastq:n} shows that: (i) \textsc{PA} is up to $4$ times faster than \textsc{SSA-LCE} and even faster than \textsc{MA}; and (ii) the runtime of all implementations scales linearly with $n$.
-Figure~\ref{time:fastq:b} shows that: (i) \textsc{PA} is again many times faster than the other two implementations; and (ii) \textsc{PA} is not substantially affected (if at all) by increasing $b$ as opposed to the other two implementations.
-In conjunction, the results of Figures~\ref{time:fastq:n} and~\ref{time:fastq:b}, show that \textsc{PA} runs in linear time on these instances (see Theorem~\ref{the:param}).
-Figure~\ref{mem:fastq:n} shows that: (i) \textsc{PA} and \textsc{MA} consume up to $54\%$ less memory compared to \textsc{SSA-LCE}; and (ii) the peak memory usage for all implementations scales linearly with $n$.
-Figure~\ref{mem:fastq:b} shows that: (i) \textsc{PA} and \textsc{MA} are many times more space-efficient than \textsc{SSA-LCE}; and (ii) \textsc{PA} and \textsc{MA} start off with the space required by the input and increase the peak memory usage linearly with $b$.
-The former is explained by the fact that \textsc{SSA-LCE} is a simplified implementation of the algorithm in~\cite{DBLP:journals/talg/Prezza21} (no other implementation is available), which uses more than $\cO(1)$ words of space to sort the considered suffixes.
-The results in Figures~\ref{fig:time:amazon:n}-\ref{fig:mem:amazon:b} for \textsf{AMAZON} are analogous.
+\paragraph{Results (Sparse Instances).} Figure~\ref{fig:small} shows the results for the sparse instances; i.e., those where $b\in[n/10^7,n/10^3]$ is relatively small.
+By default, we used $b=0.001\%\cdot n$ for the experiments that take prefixes of the whole datasets to vary the values of $n$; and we used the whole datasets for the experiments that use varying values of $b$.
+Figure~\ref{time:small:fastq:n} shows that: (i) \textsc{PA} is up to $2$ times faster than \textsc{SSA-LCE} and over $2$ times faster than \textsc{MA}; and (ii) the runtime of all implementations scales linearly with $n$.
+Figure~\ref{time:small:fastq:b} shows that: (i) \textsc{PA} is again much faster than the other two implementations; and (ii) \textsc{PA} and \textsc{SSA-LCE} are not substantially affected (if at all) by increasing $b$ as opposed to \textsc{MA}.
+In conjunction, the results of Figures~\ref{time:small:fastq:n} and~\ref{time:small:fastq:b}, show that \textsc{PA} runs in linear time because $b'=0$ in all instances (see Theorem~\ref{the:param}).
+Figure~\ref{mem:small:fastq:n} shows that: (i) \textsc{PA} and \textsc{MA} consume about half the memory consumed by \textsc{SSA-LCE}; and (ii) the peak memory usage for all implementations scales linearly with $n$.
+Figure~\ref{mem:small:fastq:b} shows that: (i) \textsc{PA} and \textsc{MA} are substantially more space-efficient than \textsc{SSA-LCE}; and (ii) \textsc{PA} and \textsc{MA} start off with the space required by the input and increase the peak memory usage only slightly when $b>0.01$\% of $n$.
+The former is explained by the fact that \textsc{SSA-LCE} is a simplified implementation of the algorithm in~\cite{DBLP:journals/talg/Prezza21} (recall that no other implementation is available), which uses more than $\cO(1)$ words of space to sort the $b$ suffixes.
+The results in Figures~\ref{time:small:amazon:n}-\ref{mem:small:amazon:b} for \textsf{AMAZON} and in Figures~\ref{time:small:random:n}-\ref{mem:small:random:b} for \textsf{RANDOM} are analogous.

-The benefits of \textsc{PA} are explained by the fact that the value of $b'$ is smaller than the one of $b$ by orders of magnitude and even zero in most cases, which fully justifies the design goals of \textsc{PA}.